- Borrow & Request

 - Tech & Print

-Issues of space, scheduling, and staffing will need to be considered for each class request, and requests are not guaranteed to be fulfilled.
+Issues of space, scheduling, and staffing will be considered for each class request, and requests are not guaranteed to be fulfilled.

 Additionally, SCARC staff have created a number of course-related and topical guides that may help you find sources on a variety of topics, including but not limited to: botany, beer and brewing, early photographic formats, fine press and artists' books, local farming, multicultural and queer communities in Oregon, and travel and tourism.
 You can see a complete list of SCARC's guides by clicking the hyperlink below.